MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parametreler

-`right` Kopyalamak için match_results nesnesi.
+*doğru* match_results kopyalanacak nesneye.

 ### <a name="remarks"></a>Açıklamalar

-Üye işleci tarafından denetlenen dizisi değiştirir `*this` tarafından denetlenen dizisi kopyasıyla `right`.
+Üye işleci tarafından denetlenen dizinin değiştirir `*this` tarafından denetlenen dizinin bir kopyasını *doğru*.

 ### <a name="example"></a>Örnek